 The Elka Model-T Pro uses high volume, puncture-resistant tyres – very important for negotiating city streets.
 I rode the scooter on rough country back lanes and I was pleasantly surprised at how well it copes with rough gravel tracks.

 The scooter folds down quickly and neatly, making it easy to put in the boot of your car if required.
 You can even bring it into the office and store it under your desk (if you have room).

 As far as weight is concerned it’s around the 12kg mark, I didn’t feel it was particularly heavy and I’d have no qualms about picking it up and walking upstairs with it under my arm.

 Automatic Cruise Control

 As with the previous model, if you maintain your speed for five seconds, the Elka automatically transitions into cruise control, taking you effortlessly to your destination.

 The display is neatly integrated into the top of the steering shaft and provides clear and easy-to-read information.
 Speed, battery level and power mode are all displayed.

 The controls are all easy to use.
 The throttle and power selection buttons are on the right-hand side.

 The Model-T Pro also has a decent set of front and rear LED lights, very useful for cruising around at night.
 The rear light also doubles as a brake light and flashes when braking (an important safety feature).

-Another great aspect to owning an Elka is the excellent customer support.
-There is a 12 month warranty, plus access to on demand repairs.
+Another great aspect of owning an Elka is excellent customer support.
+There is a 12-month warranty, plus access to on-demand repairs.